Teradata/product-help/OneTeradata/en/notebooks-explanation-overview-help.md

 - Enable version control and share for team reproduction and validation
 - Use in conjunction with AI/ML platforms (such as TensorFlow, PyTorch, and Teradata AI Factory)

-Select a notebook resource to begin (define this).
+Select a notebook resource to begin.